+Wonder how to paint a Glock slide?
 There is no doubt that the Glock pistol is now the most popular handgun in America, and for many good reasons.
 It’s light, simple, and durable.
-It has low recoil, is resistant to rust through the manufacturer’s patented teniferation process and features a unique safe action system.
-Plus the Glock has its own unique brand of beauty.
+It has low recoil, is resistant to rust through the manufacturer’s patented teniferation process, and features a unique safe action system.
+Plus, the Glock has its own unique brand of beauty.

 However, because the Austrian-made pistol is the standard issue for the country’s law enforcement in addition to being the civilian user’s favorite, making the Glock stand out can become a challenge.
-The quick, cheap and simple way to personalize your precious pistol is by painting the slide.
+The quick, cheap and simple way to personalize your pistol is by painting the slide.
 There are a number of additional methods you can use following these steps, including employing your own custom stencils.
-But the key is to get a solid paint job without mucking up your hardware.
-Here’s how:
+But the key to a custom handgun painting is not mucking up your hardware.
+Here’s how.

 How to Paint a Glock Slide

-Step 2 Clean the inside with 91% (or higher) isopropyl alcohol.
+Clean the inside with 91% (or higher) isopropyl alcohol.
 You can get this at any drugstore and most grocery stores.
-Don’t use cheap paper towels on this or anything else that will leave gunky residue.
+Don’t use cheap paper towels or anything else that will leave a gunky residue.

-Step 3 Tape the bottom portion of the slide, particularly from the grooves of the side rails so that the paint will not affect the slide’s movement.
-The same is true with the channels.
+Tape the bottom portion of the slide, particularly from the grooves of the side rails so that the gun paint will not affect the slide’s movement.
+The same goes for the channels.

-Step 4 Tape off the sights carefully.
-Not even a master marksmen could place a shot with a paint-clogged site.
+Tape off the sights carefully.
+Not even a master marksman could place a shot with a paint-clogged sight.

-Step 5 Sand the surfaces lightly to help the paint stick.
-This takes a little practice as you don’t want to sand hard.
+Sand the surfaces lightly to help the paint stick.
+This takes a little practice as you don’t want to sand too hard.

-Step 6 Clean the slide’s outer surface with acetone.
-You wan to make sure you get every bit of sanded dust off, otherwise your paint job could look muddled.
+Clean the slide’s outer surface with acetone.
+You want to make sure you get every bit of sanded dust off, otherwise, your paint job could look muddled.

-Step 8 Use a strand of paracord or thick string and tie it around the hole for the recoil spring.
+Use a strand of paracord or thick string and tie it around the hole for the recoil spring.
 Use the paracord to hang the slide.
 Spray it down with your paint of choice.
 Just make sure you are using a paint rated for the surface of your gun.
-Autoshops are a great place to find this kind of paint for not a ton of money.
+Auto shops are a great place to find this kind of paint for cheap.

 * Several thin coats give better and lasting results than a single thick coat.
 If possible, put the slide back in the oven for the same temperature and duration as indicated in Step 7.

-Step 9 After 6-7 coats, let the slide dry for 1-2 hours and remove the tape.
+After 6-7 paint coatings, let the slide dry for 1-2 hours and remove the tape.
 Don’t use it for a few days.